MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/android.md

 ### mfpclient.properties
 Located at the **./app/src/main/assets/** folder of the Android Studio project, this file contains server connectivity properties and is user-editable:

-- `protocol` – The communication protocol to MobileFirst Server.
-Either `HTTP` or `HTPS`.
+- `wlServerProtocol` – The communication protocol to MobileFirst Server.
+Either `HTTP` or `HTTPS`.
-- `host` – The hostname of the MobileFirst Server instance.
+- `wlServerHost` – The hostname of the MobileFirst Server instance.
-- `port` – The port of the MobileFirst Server instance.
+- `wlServerPort` – The port of the MobileFirst Server instance.
 - `wlServerContext` – The context root path of the application on the MobileFirst Server instance.
 - `languagePreference` - Sets the default language for client sdk system messages